Wraparound Transactions in Texas

 The “buyer’s rights” section of the Finance Code applies only to wrap loans made for the purchase of residential real estate to be used as the wraparound borrower’s residence.
 TFC Sec.159.201.
 Three important items are included in this section:

 This provision is meaningful only if the wrap buyer-borrower has a means of ascertaining the status of the wrapped loan (the online login information, for instance).
-Otherwise, the wrap buyer-borrower may not be aware of any default issues with the wrapped loan until the property is posted for foreclosure by the wrapped lender—or worse, when a constable serves a forcible detainer (eviction) action.
+Otherwise, the wrap buyer-borrower may not be aware of any default issues with the wrapped loan until the property is posted for foreclosure by the wrapped lender—or worse, when a constable serves a forcible detainer (eviction) action after foreclosure has occurred.

 Interestingly, the right-to-deduct provision does not require the wrap buyer-borrower to apply deducted funds to the cure of a default under the wrapped mortgage loan.
 Assuming, however, that the wrap buyer-borrower does so, then the “right to deduct” provision becomes the equivalent of a “right to cure” for purposes of avoiding foreclosure on the home.